§ 18 Systems for maritime surveillance, internal and external communication

 At least two independent chains of notification shall be established to land, preferably using permanent communication connections.

-In order to fulfil the requirements relating to design of internal communication and alarm systems as mentioned in the first subsection, the following standards should be used: NORSOK S-001, Chapter 18 for universal audio and visual alarms, T-001 and T-100 for alarm and communication systems and U-100 Chapter 7.14 for internal communication systems in manned underwater operations.
+In order to fulfil the requirements relating to design of internal communication and alarm systems as mentioned in the first subsection, the following standards should be used: NORSOK S-001, Chapter 18 for universal audio and visual alarms, NORSOK T-101 for maritime surveillance, alarm and communication systems and NORSOK U-100 Chapter 7.14 for internal communication systems in manned underwater operations.
 In addition,

 - two-way communication systems or internal radio communication should be used where necessary to communicate important information or to quickly establish contact with personnel,